Skip to content

 Tiger swimming-most interesting facts about Malaysia

-Malaysia’s Taman Negara (which means “national park”) is one of the oldest forests and rainforests on earth.
+Malaysia’s Taman Negara National Park is one of the oldest rainforests on earth.
 It is 130 million years old, which means dinosaurs lived there!
-There are more than 3,000 species of plants, 479 birds, and 150 species of mammals including the rare Malayan tiger, clouded leopard, and Asian elephant.
+There are more than 3,000 species of plants, 479 birds, and 150 species of mammals, including the rare Malayan tiger, clouded leopard, and Asian elephant.
 Can’t forget the 80 species of bats, 67 types of snakes, and more than I even care to think about, species of insects.
 To put it into perspective, the Amazon Rainforest is a young 55 million years old.

 26. The pain game